psusecurity/psusecurity.github.io/README.md

 ## Submission

-Please send an email that contains all the submissions of challenges to <s2istnsa@gmail.com>.
-Make sure that you write all the submissions **in one email**.
-We will only take **the last email** from each team before the deadline of submission.
+Please send an email that contains all your solutions for the 7 challenges to: <s2istnsa@gmail.com>.

+Make sure that you include all your solutions in one email.

+We will only take the last email from each team before the deadline of submission.
 Please use the same email address that you used for registration to send your submission.
-Refer the `submission_template.txt` in `/home/s2ist/Challenges/` for how to submit your answers.
+Refer to template file **submission_template.txt** in folder **/home/s2ist/Challenges/** for how to submit your solutions.

 ## Tips